AsielElaouare/Portfolio/content/english/blog/NutrientQuery.md

     });
 };
 ```
 This function dynamically updates the content on the web page, calculating and displaying key nutritional information.
-It also generates a pie chart using Google Charts to offer a visual representation of the overall nutritional composition.
+It also generates a pie chart using Google Charts API to offer a visual representation of the overall nutritional composition.
 This block stands as the linchpin in ensuring a comprehensive and user-friendly presentation of the nutrition data.

 ## Frontend Choice: Building User-Friendly Experiences with Bootstrap

 In the world of web development, choosing the right tools can significantly impact the success of a project.
-In my journey, I decided to go with Bootstrap as the frontend framework for our web application variant.
+In my journey, I decided to go with Bootstrap as the frontend framework for this web application variant.
 Why Bootstrap?
-It's well-known for being user-friendly, and it offered me a way to skip the often time-consuming task of styling with CSS.
+It's well-known for being fast and easy, and it offered me a way to skip the often time-consuming task of styling with CSS.

 This decision wasn't just about making things easy—it was a strategic move to make the development process smoother.
-Bootstrap comes with a bunch of pre-designed elements and a flexible grid system, which meant I could concentrate more on the logic and functionality of our web application.
+Bootstrap comes with a bunch of pre-designed elements and a flexible grid system, which meant I could concentrate more on the logic and functionality of the web application.
 It was like having a toolkit that made building things visually appealing and consistent a breeze.

 In simpler terms, Bootstrap became my go-to because it promised to make things both easy and good-looking.
 It's like having a reliable sidekick—always there to support me in crafting a web app that not only works well but also looks polished.